 WESTAR and WRAP Joint Operating Agreement

-August 1, 2017
+approved by WRAP Board on February 2, 2022

+WESTAR Council approval date tbd

 Administrative Relationship

-The WESTAR Council is a partnership of 15 western states formed to promote the exchange of information between the western states, serve as a forum to discuss western regional air quality issues of common concern and share resources for the common benefit of the member states.
+The WESTAR Council is a partnership of 15 western States formed to promote the exchange of information between the western States, serve as a forum to discuss western regional air quality issues of common concern and share resources for the common benefit of the member states.

 The purpose of the WESTAR Council is to:

-Promote the exchange of information related to the control of air pollution for use in state and federal activities as authorized by air quality statutes and regulations;
+Promote the exchange of information related to the control of air pollution for use in State and federal activities as authorized by air quality statutes and regulations;

-Develop processes and procedures for consideration by western states, federal land managers and the U.S. Environmental Protection Agency (EPA) in order to meet air quality objectives and to protect the environmental resources;
+Develop processes and procedures for consideration by western States, federal land managers and the U.S. Environmental Protection Agency (EPA) in order to meet air quality objectives and to protect the environmental resources;

 Discuss air quality issues of common concern;